kerrgarr/May-2022-Aircraft-Image-Classification/README.md

 1. visualize the dataset
 2. train a deep neural network to classify images of the different aircraft models

-Install dependencies using
+Install dependencies using:

 <code> python -m pip install -r requirements.txt </code>

-and if you are using conda use
+and if you are using conda use:

 <code> conda env create aircraft.yml </code>

+which can be activated for your Python environment using:

 <code> conda activate aircraft </code>

 Currently, in the folder code, you can train the models using a multi-layer perceptron model